yyutong/tp/docs/UserGuide.md

 Format: ` add a/AMOUNT c/CATEGORY D/DATE [d/DESCRIPTION]`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A date should be a single integer
+A date should be a single integer.
+The date correspond to how many days ago.E.g: 1 refer to you made the expenses one day ago
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**